node-fetch/btoa-lite/readme.md

 ### What's the difference with [`btoa-lite`](https://github.com/hughsk/btoa-lite)?

-That Node.js implementation of that module uses a deprecated method.
+The Node.js implementation of that module uses a deprecated method.